smlum/scription/README.md

 ### Audio control shortcuts

-Audio playback can be controlled by the following shortcuts:
+Audio playback can be controlled using keyboard shortcuts:

 * Go back 5s <kbd>Ctrl</kbd> + <kbd>,</kbd>
 * Skip 5s <kbd>Ctrl</kbd> + <kbd>.</kbd>
 * Slow down <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>,</kbd>
 * Speed up <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>.</kbd>

-### Uploading audio to Scription
+### Uploading large audio files to Scription

 Large audio files (above ~50mb) can cause playback issues.
 So can files with variable bitrates.
+Ideally you want the files to be less than 50mb.

-Even if you have large audio files (eg > 1 hour) you can compress these down to a small size.
-I recommend using a lossy file format (like mp3), switching to mono, reducing the bitrate and using a constant bitrate.
+To get around this you can compress audio down to a small file size.
+I recommend using a lossy file format (like mp3).
+It also helps to format it to mono, use a constant bitrate and reduce the bitrate.

-You can manually adjust these using something like [Audacity's](https://www.audacityteam.org/) export to mp3:
+You can manually adjust these using something like [Audacity's](https://www.audacityteam.org/) "export to mp3", for example:

 <img src="images/audacity.png">